 What made it so good?
 First it was fast.
 Clone Wars was actually a micro-series, with each episode lasting under ten or even five minutes.
 This meant a breakneck pace with plenty of action scenes.
-Next, the 2D animation provided the writers a chance to show fast lightsaber duels, the Force in a way not previously seen and give certain characters the spotlight.
+Next, the traditional 2D animation provided Tartakovsky and the writers a chance to show fast lightsaber duels, the Force in a way not previously seen before (or arguably since) and give certain characters the spotlight.
 For example, one episode is devoted to Mace Windu beating an entire droid army near-singlehandedly, sometimes without his lightsaber!

 Obi-Wan and Anakin are given most of the spotlight, with the latter being the main character.
-Through the show’s three seasons an overarching story was told, eventually tying into Episode III.
+Through the show’s three seasons an overarching story was told, eventually tying directly into Episode III.
+Season three focused almost exclusively on the two Jedi and contained an interesting story about why Anakin’s robotic arm looks different in Episode III compared to Episode II.
 You can consider it today as “a certain point of view” of the events in The Clone Wars.

 However, the best parts of the show were ARC Troopers, the music and General Grievous.
-The ARC’s were led by Captain Fordo, who makes Captain Rex look like an average recruit.
+The ARC’s were a squad of troops led by Captain Fordo, who makes Captain Rex look like an average recruit.
 They hardly spoke and did things a dozen-man team wasn’t supposed to do.
-Take out a Banking Clan building?
+Take out a Banking Clan building surrounded by droids?
 No problem.
-Rescue Jedi?
+Rescue Jedi from Grevious’ clutches?
 Sure.
+Fordo holding off an army of super battle droids near-singlehandedly in one of the show’s most badass moments?
+Yes, please.
+We don’t see what happens to the other ARC’s.
 Fordo’s given an underwhelming send-off by the end and he deserves to be retconned back into the universe.

-The music was composed by James L. Vernable and Paul Dinletir, who also composed Samurai Jack.
-Both composers do a wonderful job handling the show’s breakneck pace with breakneck music while also using many John Williams themes.
+The music was composed by James L. Vernable and Paul Dinletir, who also composed music for Samurai Jack.
+Both composers do a wonderful job handling the show’s breakneck pace with breakneck music while also retaining many of John Williams’ themes.
+New themes do a good job blending in with the established Star Wars sound.
 Its a shame their work hasn’t been officially released.
-Even though it was composed and performed on a computer it’s excellent.
+Selections of it exist online in various forms of quality.
+Even though it was performed with synthesizers it’s still excellent.

-Then we have Grievous.
-For those of you too young to remember, in the Expanded Universe Grievous was a cold-hearted, fast, killing machine who’d stop for nothing.
-Clone Wars recreates that version here in spectacular fashion.
-Instead of coughing and not being able to kill one Jedi, here he kills multiple and injures even more.
+Then we have General Grievous.
+For those too young to remember, in the Expanded Universe Grievous was a cold-hearted, fast killing machine who’d stop for nothing.
+He was not a slow, coughing robot who couldn’t finish off one Jedi without losing a couple lightsabers.
+Clone Wars version of Grevious is a lot like the Expanded Universe.
+In his first appearance on the show he kills at least three Jedi and injures two more.
 Most of the time he’s only using two lightsabers and his own mechanical body.
+His speed and reflexes are out of this world.
+When he’s talked about or referenced Episode III, here you get an idea just why he was so feared and respected.
 And when he does use four arms it’s among the most epic moments in the show.

-Overall, the series became well-respected, winning three Emmy awards and one Annie award and proving popular with fans.
+Overall, the series became well-respected and proved popular with fans.
 The entire show was released on DVD in two volumes and has never re-released.
-Considering the retcon I doubt it’ll see the light of day anytime soon.
+Considering the retcon I doubt it’ll officially see the light of day anytime soon.
 However if you do manage to find the full show or the volumes its worth your time.
 Star Wars fans in particular will enjoy it and even casual fans will like it.